neondatabase/website/content/docs/conceptual-guides/branching.md

 ## Branching workflows

-You can use Neon's branching feature in variety development workflows, a few of which are discussed below:
+You can use Neon's branching feature in variety development workflows, a few of which are discussed below.

 ### Development